Feedough Logo

 Creators are the heart and soul of the platform.
 Thus, they are provided with an array of tools to customise their videos when they start recording using the plus sign at the bottom of the screen.
 On the screen, there are several icons such as:

-Additionally, creators can also engage in –
+Additionally, creators can also engage in:

-- Follow other users: In order to keep up with a wonderful creator, a user can “follow them” by clicking the icon with their profile image and a plus sign above the heart button on their video.
+• Follow other users: In order to keep up with a wonderful creator, a user can “follow them” by clicking the icon with their profile image and a plus sign above the heart button on their video.
 One can also scan their TikCode to locate them, and Tikcode is beneficial for companies or individuals who wish to advertise their TikTok channel on other websites or in person.
-Every user has their tikcodes located on the profile page in the upper right with four squares.
+Every user has their tikcodes located on the profile page in the upper right with four squares. tiktok follow

 Who Are Tiktok’s Key Partners?

-TikTok has paid partnerships with a number of celebrities and popular influencers from various social media platforms.
+The TikTok business model includes paid partnerships with a number of celebrities and popular influencers from various social media platforms.
 These celebrities and influencers generate viral content and talk about the platform to their respective audiences.
 For instance, when TikTok was first released in Japan, the platform partnered with celebrities such as Yukina Kinoshita, Kyary Pamyu Pamyu, and Naomi Watanabe to attract local audiences.
 Similarly, Jimmy Fallon’s interest in the app grew organically but later monetised it through a paid relationship.
 Jimmy Fallon began a “challenges” portion on his show in November 2018.
 He challenged his followers to take the #TumbleweedChallenge and share videos of themselves rolling around like a tumbleweed on TikTok.
 Within a week, the challenge had attracted over 8,000 entries and 10.4 million engagements.

 In addition to celebrity and influencer endorsements, TikTok has also partnered with marketers who are distinguished professionals who’d design, implement and track ad campaigns across specialities like campaign management, measurement, creative, effects, commerce and sound.